Please find our full list of definitions at the top of our Member Terms.

 If you do not use Our privacy settings, other Members will see the Member Content You post with Your Member Name beside it.

-We collect and use Your postal code, date of birth and email address (which is Personal Information) to:
+We collect and use Your postal code, date of birth, telephone number and email address (which is Personal Information) to:

 From time to time, We may collect additional Personal Information from You when You provide it.
 For example, We may present a research survey to You within the Site and collect Personal Information from You if You agree to participate.
 We will always inform You about why We wish to collect Your Personal Information and ask You for Your consent before collecting it.
 We limit Our collection of Personal Information to what is necessary for the purposes for which We wish to collect, use or disclose it.